 The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

-A disregarded entity is a single-owner LLC that files its business income tax return as a sole proprietorship, on a Schedule C. Since an LLC can only be treated as a QJV in community property states, in this states only an LLC owned by two spouses can be treated as two disregarded entities.
+A disregarded entity is a single-owner LLC that files its business income tax return as a sole proprietorship on a Schedule C. An LLC can only be treated as a QJV in community property states, so only an LLC owned by two spouses can be treated as two disregarded entities in these states.

-There is nothing you need to do to be a disregarded entity; it's just a tax status for IRS purposes.
+You don't have to do anything to be a disregarded entity.
+It's just a tax term and status for IRS purposes.